Skip to main content

 • avoid exposing original wording, exact definitions, KPI values, titles, filenames, or document structure

-• move the β€œcan this be answered safely?” decision into the KB tool itself
+• move the β€œcan this be answered safely?” decision into Backend-side KB orchestration

 In practice: